 NEC Laboratories America is developing Retrieval based time-series data analysis technology.
-We asked the Director of the Security Research Laboratories, which is currently collaborating with NEC Laboratories America on applied research, about the details.
+We asked the Director of the Secure System Research Laboratories, which is currently collaborating with NEC Laboratories America on applied research, about the details.

 Searching for features in a large-scale system across time

 ― What kind of technology is the Retrieval based time-series data analysis?

 It is a technology that enables instant matching of and finding similarities between present and past time-series data such as sensor values.
 With this technology, people will be able to quickly and accurately acknowledge that the current system situation is similar to something that has occurred in the past.